openmsi/openmsistream/docs/source/introduction/tutorials.rst

 To begin, you'll need access to a Kafka broker.
 That broker can be running on a server that you have access to, or on `Confluent Cloud <https://confluent.cloud/>`_, which provides Kafka as a managed service.
 In either case you will need to be able to authenticate to that broker using plain SASL authentication (the default for Confluent Cloud).

-You will also need to create a topic on that broker to use for testing, called "``openmsi_tutorial_data``" (if you use a different name just replace it in the commands shown below).
+You will also need to create a topic on that broker to use for testing, called "``openmsistream_tutorial_data``" (if you use a different name just replace it in the commands shown below).
 The default settings are fine for a single test, but if you'd like you can adjust the retention times to be an hour or less so that the contents of the testing topics will get flushed out regularly and you can work through the tutorial repeatedly without reading previously-produced data.

 Setting environment variables
 -----------------------------